yuhaowang2018/Machine_learning_approach_to_Iron_based_soft_magnetic_nanocrystalline_materials_design/README.md

 ### Data visualizations

-The folder contains two python notebooks that display an overview of all the data we collected from literatures.
-The total number of entries of data we collected is 1441.
+The folder contains two python notebooks `Data Visualizations Learning.ipynb` and `Database Statistics.ipynb`  that display an overview of all the data we collected from literatures.
+The total number of entries of data we collected is 1440.

 The data curation procedure follows the steps below: